SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

 ![Run these commands! (but not exactly, yours will be different!)](./assets/homebrew-next-steps-commands.png)

-If you have a similar message, you ***must*** run the commands that are displayed in your terminal (you can copy and paste them). **Do not enter the commands shown in the example above.
+If you have a similar message, you ***must*** run the commands that are displayed in your terminal (feel free to copy and paste them!). **Do not enter the commands shown above.
 They will not work.
 You must copy the commands listed in your own terminal and run them.**

-If no commands are shown under the **next steps**, you may continue.
+If no commands are shown under the next steps, you may continue.

 ## GitHub (GH)